-After evaluation of the design and implementation of the controls regarding the valuation assessment by the Board of Directors in respect to the loans and interest receivables, we performed, among others, the following substantive audit procedures with respect to management's assessment of the valuation of the loans and their related interest receivables from the Parent and Sister companies:
+After evaluation of the design and implementation of the controls regarding the recoverability assessment by the Board of Directors in respect to the loans and the interest receivables, we performed, among others, the following substantive audit procedures with respect to the Director's assessment of the recoverability of the loans and the related interest receivable from the Parent and Sister:

-- We inquired with the Board of Directors of the Company about their assessment of the valuation of the loans to related parties and interest receivables, based upon their knowledge of the developments in the financial position and cash flows of Parent and Sister companies, considering amongst others the impact, if any, of the COVID-19 pandemic, and about their evaluation with respect to the valuation of the loan receivables and the interest receivable from Parent and Sister companies; - We inspected and analysed the Parent and Sister companies' ability to meet its obligations under the loan agreements and their financial position of the Parent and Sister by evaluating its audited financial statements for the year 2021.
-Furthermore, we requested and evaluated certain working papers (including COVID-19 assessment) of the auditor of the Parent and Sister companies, supporting their audit opinion on the financial statements for the year 2021; - We evaluated the reasonableness of the Board of Directors' key judgements and estimates made in respect of IFRS 9, including selection of methods, models, assumption and data sources. - We inspected the terms and conditions of the loan agreements between Parent and Sister companies and the Company; - We evaluated the long-term credit ratings and outlook of the Parent and Sister companies, from Standard & Poor's.

-In addition, we evaluated the appropriateness of the accounting principles applied based on IFRS 9's requirements and the Company's disclosures as presented in notes of the financial statements.
+- We inquired with the Board of Directors of the Company about its assessment of the recoverability of the loans to related parties and interest receivables, based upon its knowledge of the developments in the financial position and cash flows of Parent and Sister, considering any potential impact of the CoVid-19 pandemic and/or the impact of Russia and Ukraine conflict, and about its evaluation with respect to the recoverability of the loans receivable and of the interest receivables from Parent and Sister; - We inspected and analyzed the Parent and Sister' ability to meet its obligations under the loan agreements and their financial position of the Parent and Sister.
+We evaluated the audited financial statements of the Parent and Sister for the year 2022.
+We assessed that unqualified audit opinions were issued on 3 April 2023 with regard to these financial statements; - Furthermore, we evaluated the audit procedures performed by the auditor (KPMG Spain) of the Parent and Sister, supporting their audit opinions on the 2022 (consolidated) financial statements of the Parent and Sister; - We evaluated the reasonableness of the Board of Directors' key judgements and estimates made in respect of IFRS 9, including selection of methods, models, assumptions and data sources; - We inspected the terms and conditions of the loan agreements between the Parent and Sister and the Company; - We evaluated the long-term credit ratings and outlook of Sister from Standard & Poor's; and - In addition, we evaluated the appropriateness of the accounting principles applied based on IFRS 9's requirements and the Company's disclosures as presented in the notes of the financial statements.